 Although it is contended that a study is already out of date the moment it appears, the above-mentioned dissertations mean an indication of things to come for orthopedagogics.
-Implementing joint perspectives ,as well as applying categories, criteria and fundamental structures ensure that orthopedagogic studies, in the future will increasingly be characterized by depth, systematics and radicalness.
-One of the above-mentioned joint perspectives, namely a psycho-orthopedagogic study of the experiential world of the pedagogically neglected child (Strydom) is an example of such an adequate illumination of an appearing problem which surpasses in scope and quality previous studies of the same theme because the problem is penetrated from more than one given perspective such that this fathoming is done in terms of particular categories, criteria and structures.
+Implementing joint perspectives as well as applying categories, criteria and fundamental structures ensures that orthopedagogic studies, in the future, will increasingly be characterized by depth, systematics and radicalness.
+One of the above-mentioned joint perspectives, namely a psycho-orthopedagogic study of the experiential world of the pedagogically neglected child (Strydom) is an example of such an adequate illumination of an appearing problem that surpasses in scope and quality previous studies of the same theme because the problem is penetrated from more than one given perspective such that this fathoming is done in terms of particular categories, criteria and structures.

-This new period was really ushered in with Botha's study which, for the first time, implemented a joint orthopedagogic and two other pedagogical part-perspectives to fathom the lifeworld of the weaksighted child, namely a sociopedagogical and a psychopedagogical perspective.
+This new period was really ushered in with Botha's study that, for the first time, implemented a joint orthopedagogic and two other pedagogic part perspectives in order to fathom the lifeworld of the weak-sighted child, namely a sociopedagogic and a psychopedagogic perspective.
 His methodological justification for this new procedure is sound.
 A similar study by Engelbrecht of the experiential world and education of the brain-damaged child also deserves mention.
-This study stresses the possibility and necessity that pedagogical study- and research-themes be jointly illuminated by more than one pedagogical part-perspective.
+This study stresses the possibility and necessity that particular pedagogic study- and research-themes be jointly illuminated by more than one pedagogic part perspective.